theDavidCoen/LNURL-withdrawPOS/README.md

 The problem here is that the payer must be online in order to pay the invoice and, as far as I know, cannot delegate the payee for the online part of the flow (GET requests, invoice payment...)

 ### An "offline" payer.
-With this flow the users can make "offline" payments and this completely change the UX of a Lightning payment: they could reserve a part of their funds on a LN wallet for "offline" payments in a LNURL-withdrawPOS string, so they can use it offline, for example when they are abroad and don't have a stable connection or have roaming issues.
+With this flow the users can make "offline" payments and this completely change the UX of a Lightning payment: they could reserve a part of their funds on a LN wallet for "offline" payments in a LNURL-withdraw string, so they can use it offline, for example when they are abroad and don't have a stable connection or have roaming issues.
 They could also define sub-balances in their wallet, so once the reserved funds are ended, no other funds in their wallet is touched.

 ![LNURL-withdrawPOS in time](https://user-images.githubusercontent.com/38695835/161559784-7ae96a0e-1e61-4ae8-8a0a-f86ee1900d74.png)